techops-services/vibeyard/app/components/README.md

 This directory contains reusable React components for the Vibeyard application.

-## AddRepoModal
+## AddVibeModal

-A multi-step modal for adding repositories with optional collaboration settings.
+A multi-step modal for adding vibes (GitHub repositories) with optional collaboration settings.

 ### Features